β Why is Content Lifecycle Governance Important in SEO?

 β οΈ Common Mistakes in Content Lifecycle Governance

-- Neglecting regular updates for evergreen content.
+- Neglecting regular updates for evergreen content, which can lead to decreased traffic and relevance.

 π οΈ Useful Tools for Content Lifecycle Management